Literacy Face to Face

 Written for volunteer tutors, but with useful practical ideas for classroom teachers also.
-Sections on: How do we read?; The adult learner; Assessing your student’s needs and progress; The beginner reader/writer; The intermediate reader/ writer; The vocational student; Writing and spelling; Does your student have a disability?; Is your student from an non-English Speaking background?; Everyday numeracy; Getting started on the computer.
+Covers areas such as Assessing your student’s needs and progress; Does your student have a disability?; Is your student from an non-English Speaking background?; Everyday numeracy; Getting started on the computer.

 Tips for teaching reading, writing, numeracy and speaking /listening in the workplace context but widely applicable to a range of contexts.
 Developed by Service Skills Australia.

 Tutor information, lesson plans and resources developed for migrants and refugees that need further assistance to develop their English language skills for successful settlement in Australia

 Applying Research in Reading Instruction for Adults